clytwynec/edx-documentation/en_us/course_authors/source/building_course/course_files.rst

 To ensure that those not in your class cannot view the file, click the lock icon.

-.. note:: The external URL does not work if you lock the file.
+.. note:: The Web URL does not work if you lock the file.

 .. _Delete a File: